 For more "Virtual Cup of Coffee with..." visit the Alumni Profiles page on our web site.

 Foundation Connection: Every year, the Foundation supports reunion organizers for East classes from the last 70 years.
-This summer, there are reunions for the classes of 1959, 1964, 1969, 1979, 1984, and 1989.
-For more information, or if you'd like to organize a reunion for your class, email Alumni Relations Coordinator Maria Allen.
+If you'd like to organize one of your own, or to learn about other ways to connect with your classmates, you can email Alumni Relations Coordinator Maria Allen.

 Download a printable version of The Pioneer Post below: